MikaelJG/noti/README.md

 ![Logo](https://github.com/MikaelJG/noti/blob/master/assets/noti_logo2.png)

-Written in Bash, Noti finds, prints or copies .txt note files.
+Written in Bash and Lua, Noti finds, prints or copies .txt note files.
 Copy your notes to any other file.
 ## Installation

 In your home directory, create or update your .bashrc file.